WesternGamer/CustomLoadingBackgrounds/README.md

 -`LoadingScreenOverlay`: This overlay shows up in the loading menu when `true`.
 It is the same overlay as `MainMenuOverlay`.

--NEW - v1.3.0:`CleanLoadingMenu`: This enables the cleaner loading menu provided by this plugin.
+-NEW - v1.3.0 :`CleanLoadingMenu`: This enables the cleaner loading menu provided by this plugin.